WELCOME

 About Us

-Resource Center with free computer access/training, business incubator to help you launch your new business, job development, job training, GED programs in collaboration with South Florida State College.
-We also provide humanities, arts & cultural programs, health initiatives and neighborhood development projects (US Hwy 27 S Veterans Memorial, Village Green Resource Center, Village Green Community Teaching & Demonstration Garden, historic cemetery renovations (listed with the National Park Service "List of Registered Historic Places"), MLK Jr. Sports Field renovations & health programs, for the Highway Park community of Lake Placid, Florida.
-Housing program is for all of Highlands County, FL.
-To learn more about our nonprofit organization, contact us today!
+Highway Park Neighborhood Council is a 501(c)(3) Community Services agency offering free support programs for children, seniors, and veterans.
+Our initiatives include the Wele Youth Leadership Program, annual Great American Cleanups, parks, and green spaces.
+We also host humanities, arts, and cultural activities, health initiatives, and neighborhood development projects such as the US Hwy 27 S Veterans Memorial, GROW Teaching & Garden, historic cemetery renovations (listed on the National Park Service’s “List of Registered Historic Places”), MLK Jr. Sports Field renovations and health programs for the Highway Park community in Lake Placid, Florida.
+Our housing program serves all of Highlands County, FL.
+To learn more about our nonprofit, contact us today!

 Committed to the Betterment of the Highway Park Community